xhf-F/cocoa_des_y3/README.md

 Users must carefully check the code against race conditions, by running chains with and without OpenMP threading and making sure they give consistent results.

-On double loops, this general strategy can be used recursivelly to avoid the `i = 0` evaluation to dominate the runtime, as shown below
+On double loops, this general strategy can be used recursivelly to avoid the `i = 0` evaluation to dominate the project's runtime, as shown below

 	// single-threaded version of the double loop for(int i=0; i<N; i++) {